 Any claim, dispute or controversy under, or otherwise in connection with, this Agreement (a “Dispute“) shall be subject to the exclusive jurisdiction and venue of the courts located in Tel Aviv-Jaﬀa, Israel.
 Customer hereby irrevocably and unconditionally submits to the personal jurisdiction of such courts and waives any jurisdictional, improper venue, inconvenient forum, or other objections to such jurisdiction and venue.
 Notwithstanding the foregoing, Brew reserves the right to seek equitable relief in any court worldwide of competent jurisdiction.
 Furthermore, the parties hereby irrevocably and unconditionally waive the right to litigate such Disputes in court before a jury.

 13.1.
 Entire Agreement.
 This Agreement represents the entire agreement between Brew and Customer with respect to the subject matter hereof, and supersedes and replaces any and all prior and contemporaneous oral and/or written agreements, understandings and statements between Customer and Brew with respect to such subject matter.
 Customer acknowledges and agrees that in entering into this Agreement it has not relied on any statement or representation (whether negligently or innocently made) not expressly set out in this Agreement, such as statements and explanations in any FAQs, summaries or explanatory guides regarding this Agreement, or other marketing material on the Brew website.
-To the extent of any conflict or inconsistency between these terms and conditions on the one hand, and the Order Form on the other hand, the former shall prevail (unless the Order Form expressly overrides a provision herein).
+To the extent of any conflict or inconsistency between these terms and conditions on the one hand, and the Order Form on the other hand, the Order Form shall prevail.
 The Section headings in this Agreement are for convenience of reading only, and shall not to be used or relied upon for interpretive purposes.

 13.2.
 Modifications to Agreement.
 Brew may, from time to time and in its sole discretion, modify the terms and conditions of this Agreement, with notice to Customer in accordance with Section 13.12 (Notices).
 Except as otherwise indicated below, modifications to this Agreement will take eﬀect at the next renewal of your Subscription and will automatically apply as of the next Renewal Term (if any).
 Notwithstanding the foregoing, in some cases (for example, to address compliance with Laws, or as necessary for new Features) Brew may specify that such modifications become eﬀective during Customer’s then-current Term.
 If the eﬀective date of a modification is during Customer’s then-current Term, and the modification is material and adverse (that is, it expands Customer’s obligations and liabilities in a material way) and Customer objects to the modification, then, as Customer’s sole remedy, and Brew’s sole obligation and liability, Customer may terminate the Agreement upon written notice to Brew and receive a pro-rated refund of any pre-paid Fees hereunder based on the remaining period of the then-current Initial Term or Renewal Term (as the case may be); provided, however, that in order to exercise this right, Customer must provide Brew with written notice of its objection and termination (which notice must include an explicit reference to the modification to which Customer objects) within thirty (30) days of Brew’s notice of the modification.